Time series learning in a many-body Rydberg system with emergent collective amplification: Results

-Figure~\ref{fig:prediction}(j) presents the MSE as a function of detuning: the error exhibits a clear minimum inside the bistable window and increases again outside it.
+Figure~\ref{fig:prediction}(j) presents the NRMSE as a function of detuning: the error exhibits a clear minimum inside the bistable window and increases again outside it.
 The error bars denote the standard deviation over the twenty downsampled sub-series.

-In summary, the Rydberg vapour shows its best prediction performance on both tasks when operated near the bistable regime adjusted by detuning $\Delta_c$, where collective nonlinearities are most pronounced.
-The correlation between the EIT hysteresis and the minimum MSE points to emergent cooperative effects, rather than single-atom physics, as the key resource for enhanced learning capacity.
+In summary, the Rydberg vapour shows its best prediction performance on both tasks when operated near the bistable regime adjusted by detuning $\Delta_c$, where the collective gain is largest.
+The correlation between the EIT hysteresis and the minimum NRMSE points to emergent collective effects, rather than single-atom physics, as the key resource for enhanced learning capacity.